Skip to main content

 Deck of Haunts Game Cover

-Deck of Haunts is a single player simulation game with a horror theme.
+Deck of Haunts is a single player tactical city builder game with a horror theme.
 It was developed by Mantis and was released on May 7, 2025.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from both critics and players.

 Deck of Haunts invites you to become a malevolent Haunted House.
 Lure humans into your cursed halls, manipulate their fears, and drain their essence to grow your power.
 Use strategy to build your mansion and expand your dark influence, turning your home into a terrifying, inescapable nightmare.